Dharma Wiratama Museum: History

 The building which now houses the museum was constructed by the Dutch colonial government in 1904 as an official residence for the official in charge of managing plantations throughout central Java.
 During the Japanese occupation of the Dutch East Indies from 1942 to 1945 the building was occupied by the Japanese forces, which used it as a military barracks.

 With the Japanese defeat in World War II imminent, Indonesia proclaimed its independence on 17 August 1945.
 Almost two months later, Oerip Soemohardjo, a Dutch-trained soldier who had formerly been an officer in the Royal Netherlands East Indies Army, was tasked with establishing a new national army, based in Yogyakarta.
-Though he temporarily used a room at Hotel Merdeka (now Inna Garuda) for his base of command, soon the Sultan of Yogyakarta, Hamengkubuwono IX, donated the former Japanese barracks to be the Army's designated headquarters.
+Though he temporarily used a room at Hotel Merdeka (now Grand Hotel De Djokja) for his base of command, soon the Sultan of Yogyakarta, Hamengkubuwono IX, donated the former Japanese barracks to be the Army's designated headquarters.

 The first commander-in-chief of the Indonesian Armed Forces, Sudirman, was elected in the building on 12 November 1945.
 During the Indonesian National Revolution (1945–49), the building was center of authority for soldiers throughout the new nation.
 After the revolution concluded, the armed forces moved their main headquarters to the national capital at Jakarta.
 The building was then used as the base for Korem 072/Pmk, a subdivision of Kodam IV/Diponegoro.

 The museum was inaugurated on 30 August 1982 by General Poniman, commander of Kodam IV/Diponegoro.
 It is used as the departure point for military cadets who must retrace the 100 km long route used by Sudirman on his guerrilla campaign before they can graduation.